hostcc/pyg90alarm/README.rst

 Supported hardware
 ==================

-It mightn't possible to list every system supported by the package due to manufacturers name the products differently.
+It might not be possible to list every system supported by the package due to manufacturers naming the products differently.
 Here is the list of hardware known to work with the package:

 * `PST G90B Plus <http://www.cameralarms.com/products/auto_dial_alarm_system/185.html>`_